anish-dhage/CG/README.md

 # CG
-Codes for Computer Graphics lab
+Codes for Computer Graphics lab written using QT creator